aparkgh/zerowire/README.md

 **ZeroWire** is a custom-built wireless USB HID mouse featuring USB-C charging[^1] and a 2.4GHz radio-based transceiver/receiver system[^2].

-ZeroWire is the successor of Infinitywire, a mouse supporting a higher quality shell, a better sensor[^3], supporting wireless connectivity.
+ZeroWire is the successor of Infinitywire, a mouse supporting a higher quality shell[^3], a better sensor[^4], having a scroll wheel, and supporting wireless connectivity.

 ## **Components Used**
 - Razer Viper V2 Pro